-By awareness, the religious sister is able to come to a theological reflection, both oral and written, of her ministerial experiences and how they might be a lived reality of the Gospel message.
+By awareness, the religious men and women are able to come to a theological reflection, both oral and written, of their ministerial experiences and how they might be a lived reality of the Gospel message.
 Satisfaction and growth in ministry in the context of the theological reflection become important components for vocational growth.
-Along with her formation group and her

-Formation Director, she takes a realistic look at her faithfulness in fulfilling various ministries both within and outside the College.
+Along with their formation group and their Formation Director, they take a realistic look at their faithfulness in fulfilling various ministries both within and outside the College.

-The College provides opportunities for the religious sister to deepen her understanding of ministry.
-Academic offerings, a program of cultural events, as well as the decor of the College celebrate the universality of the Church's mission, its grounding in all cultures.
-She has opportunities to interact with Divine Word Missionaries who have served in other parts of the world.
-She participates in a lively Mission Sunday liturgy and international food festival.

-Through formation group activities and interviews with formation directors, she reflects on her growth in readiness for ministry across cultures, social and economic classes, for dialogue with persons of other religions.
+The College provides opportunities for the religious men and women to deepen their understanding of ministry.
+Academic offerings, a program of cultural events, as well as the décor of the College celebrate the universality of the Church's mission, its grounding in all cultures.
+They have opportunities to interact with Divine Word Missionaries who have served in other parts of the world.
+They participate in a lively Mission Sunday liturgy and international food festival.
+Through formation group activities and interviews with formation directors, they reflect on their growth in readiness for ministry across cultures, social and economic classes, for dialogue with persons of other religions.

-The religious Sister's ministry reflection with her formation group and Formation Director provides a gauge of her understanding and sense of her vocation.
-Workstudy evaluations provide evidence of her faithfulness to basic community responsibilities.
-Participation in campus activities shows her willingness to go beyond minimum expectations.
+The religious men and women's ministry reflection with their formation group and Formation Director provide a gauge of their understanding and sense of their vocation.
+Work-study evaluations provide evidence of their faithfulness to basic community responsibilities.
+Participation in campus activities shows their willingness to go beyond minimum expectations.